ArielTurgeman/sql-visual-debbuger-feedback/PRIVACY.md

 ## 17. Changes to This Privacy Policy

-This Privacy Policy may be updated from time to time to reflect changes to SQL Visual Debugger, licensing infrastructure, third-party services, legal requirements, or privacy practices.
+This Privacy Policy may be updated from time to time to reflect changes to SQL Visual Debugger, telemetry practices, licensing infrastructure, third-party services, legal requirements, or privacy practices.

 The current version and its effective date will be made publicly available.